 After I gave birth to my daughter, the frequency of the troublesome thoughts increased.
 Maybe they intensified because of the postpartum psychosis I experienced or because my only focus was my baby and the war raging in my head.

-Reluctantly, I told my psychiatrist about the thoughts.
+Reluctantly, I told my psychiatrist about the repulsive thoughts without going into details.
 He gave a name to what I was experiencing: intrusive thoughts.

 Intrusive Thoughts 101